 - 1 teaspoon dried oregano

-- 15 ounces black beans canned, drained and rinsed
+- 15 ounces black beans or kidney beans, canned, drained and rinsed

 - Vegetable broth or water as needed